opturtio/Kumpulan-Kovat/README.md

 [Retrospektiivi 1](/documents/RETRO.md)
 ## Definition of Done

-The acceptance criteria of the user story have been implemented.
+The acceptance criteria of the user story have been implemented.\
-All code written follows the pylint-guidelines of the project.
+All code written follows the pylint-guidelines of the project.\
+Unittest coverage is atleast 70%.\
+There is fair amount of e2e tests.

 ## Invoke komennot